pdsmart/ZPU/README.md

 ## Foreword

 This document is a work in progress with the intention of it ending up as a comprehensive user guide.
+It may appear a bit disjointed but will get better.
 The same goes for the ZPU Evo and SoC RTL as both are evolving as I further the emulator project it was originally destined to go into and any improvements/deficiencies corrected.